WOXL-FM: Station history

 During the time that WZLS was off the air, a rider was attached to the 1997 Balanced Budget Bill by Arizona Senator John McCain which required that new radio and TV frequency licenses were to be auctioned off to the highest bidder.
 Since WZLS was operating under a construction permit and had not been licensed yet, the frequency was placed on the market.
-It was auctioned off on September 28, 1999 and awarded to Liberty Productions, the highest bidder.
+It was auctioned off on September 28, 1999, and awarded to Liberty Productions, the highest bidder.
 Orion Broadcasting, who was forced to bid on their own station, came in third.
 With less than nine hours notice, on February 21, 2002, WZLS was forced off the air by the FCC.
 Now under the ownership of Liberty Productions, which had leased out the airtime to Saga Communications, the 96.5 frequency stunted over a period of several days with different formats.
 After the stunting ended, WOXL signed on with an oldies format under the name "Oldies 96.5".
 In its first Arbitron ratings period, the station debuted in first place.
 Because of its limited signal due to the area's mountainous terrain, the station added a simulcast partner as 970 WWIT in nearby Canton was purchased in 2003, becoming WOXL (AM).
-That station is now WYSE and airs another station's programming.
+That station is now WEZZ and airs another station's programming.

-Within a few years, WOXL-FM's ratings started to drop and the station adjusted its format many times, notably to more 70s-based hits as "96.5 WOXL", then rock-leaning Classic Hits as "Classic Hits 96.5", keeping the WOXL-FM callsign.
-On December 25, 2008, the station flipped to Adult Contemporary as "Mix 96.5."
+Within a few years, WOXL-FM's ratings started to drop and the station adjusted its format many times, notably to more 1970s-based hits as "96.5 WOXL", then rock-leaning classic hits as "Classic Hits 96.5", keeping the WOXL-FM callsign.
+On December 25, 2008, the station flipped to adult contemporary as "Mix 96.5".
 As of 2016, its slogan changed to "Asheville's Hit Music Station", to compete more with CHR/Top 40-formatted station, WQNQ, "Star 104.3".
-WOXL-FM adjusted their format to Hot AC, and still plays some songs from the 1990s.
+WOXL-FM adjusted their format to hot AC, and still plays some songs from the 1990s.

+Translators

+Since 2008 the HD2 channel AAA "98.1 the River" has been heard on W251AO.

+As of May 2018 the HD3 channel played "Pure Oldies 97.3", heard on W247BV, with music from the 50s and 60s.
+That station switched to Spanish CHR July 3, 2024.